Partial separability and symplectic-Haantjes manifolds: Introduction: separable systems

 In the second scenario, we shall deal with \textit{non-maximal-rank}, but semisimple Haantjes algebras.
 We propose two results.
 First, we construct a novel class of partially separated systems, which we obtain by further generalizing the AKN construction to the case of block-St\"ackel matrices.
 We recover as particular instances of our construction all the partially separable systems that have been proposed in the literature so far.
 Second, we interpret our novel class of Hamiltonian systems in the framework of Haantjes geometry.
 Precisely, in Theorem \ref{Th4}, we prove the existence of non-maximal-rank, semisimple $\omega \mathscr{H}$ manifolds for these systems, and we provide the explicit expression of their Haantjes algebras.

 As a general comment, we wish to clarify that partial and total separability are not exclusive notions.
-In fact, a given integrable Hamiltonian system may admit more than one $\omega \mathscr{H}$ structure, which leads either to total or to partial separability depending on whether the structure is semisimple or non-semisimple.
-From a computational point of view, partial separability can also be regarded as a useful, intermediate step towards the construction of total-separation variables.
+As a matter of fact, a given integrable Hamiltonian system may admit more than one $\omega \mathscr{H}$ structure, which leads either to total or to partial separability depending on whether the structure is semisimple or non-semisimple.
+From a computational point of view, partial separability can also be regarded as a useful intermediate step toward the construction of total-separation variables.

 Another relevant point is that the new systems coming from St\"ackel-type matrices represent an (a priori) \textit{incomplete} family of commuting Hamiltonians: we have as many Hamiltonians as the number of sets of variables involved in the partial separation process.
-We mention that the original constructions of partially separable systems by Di Pirro \cite{DPAMPA1896}, St\"ackel \cite{StAMPA1897} and Painlev\'e (see \cite{DKNSIGMA2019}) lead as well to incomplete sets of Hamiltonian systems.
+We mention that the original constructions of partially separable systems by Di Pirro \cite{DPAMPA1896}, St\"ackel \cite{StAMPA1897} and Painlev\'e \cite{DKNSIGMA2019} lead as well to incomplete sets of Hamiltonian systems.

-However, we prove in Theorem \ref{th:Sinvol} that for our St\"ackel-type Hamiltonian systems, still the Benenti conditions of $\mathcal{T}$-involution \eqref{eq:SI} hold true in the set of coordinates in which the family is defined.
+However, we prove in Theorem \ref{th:Sinvol} that for our St\"ackel-type Hamiltonian systems, still the Benenti conditions of $\mathcal{T}$-involution \eqref{eq:SI} hold in the set of coordinates in which the family is defined.

 To summarize, Haantjes geometry provides us with two general classes of partially separated Hamiltonian systems.
 The first class possesses non-semisimple, maximal rank Haantjes algebras associated.
 These Hamiltonian systems are completely integrable and are in $\mathcal{P}$-involution.
 The associated HJ equations are partially separable in Darboux-Haantjes coordinates.